XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Acknowledgments

 \chapter{Acknowledgments}

-This work has been supported by both CNRS and OSEO (BPI France) within the ISI project 'Pajero'.
-Soon, in this section, we shall thank all people that helped us for this project.
+This work has been supported by both CNRS and OSEO (BPI France) within the ISI project 'Pajero', and the project CPER Data from the region “Hauts-de-France”.
+This work still benefits from the support of the National Research Agency under France 2030, MAIA Project ANR-22-EXES-0009.

 \begin{appendices}